 Your Discussion Board posts and responses MUST BE made on Blackboard.
-There will be fifteens Forums, one per week.
-I will open the Forum at 12:00 am on the Sunday of the week, and it will remain open until 11:59 pm of the Friday of the week.
+There will be fifteen Forums, one per week, beginning the first week of the semester.
+I will open the Forum at 12:00 am on the Sunday of the week and it will remain open until 11:59 pm of the Friday of the week.
 The "Prompt" I post will have several questions in it.
-You will need to make three original posts and respond to three classmates' posts to earn half

-(five points) the available points (ten points).
+You will need to make three original posts and respond to three classmates' posts to earn half (five points) the available points (ten points).
 To earn more points, you must make more posts/responses, better posts/responses, or incorporate, and cite, credible outside resources.
 Examples can be found on the Discussion Board handout on Blackboard.